Midwest Geobash, Inc. is the non-profit organization behind the event. We are a registered business in the State of Ohio.

 The following people also contribute a huge amount to making the event a success:

-Fred (Treasure Hunting Family)- Fred and his big flask have taken on the duties of lead Area 51 fire starter and host.
+Fred (Treasure Hunting Family) - Fred and his big flask have taken on the duties of leading our Area 51 fire crew.
 Respect the flask!

 Our Volunteers Emeritus

 The ones who have helped make Bash such a success.
 Tired or retired, your choice: